Aleksandrs Koliņko: Club career

 In May 2009, he signed a contract for 30 days with Dinamo București.
-At the end of the season the board announced he would not be offered a new contract.
+At the end of the season, the board announced that he would not be offered a new contract.
 In August 2008, he went on trial with Notts County in England, but didn't stay with the club.
-In the summer transfer period he signed a contract with the Latvian Higher League club FK Ventspils.
+In the summer transfer period he signed a contract with the Latvian Higher League club Ventspils.
 In December 2009, he extended his contract with Ventspils for another year.
 Despite this fact, he was linked with a move to the Russian club FC Sibir Novosibirsk but just after a few days it was announced that he would not go on trial with the team.

-In August 2010, Koliņko joined the Russian Premier League club PFC Spartak Nalchik on trial and signed a one-year contract with them on 26 August 2010.
-He played eight matches there battling with Otto Fredrikson for the first keeper's role.
-Despite earning the number 1 role and playing some really good matches, after the season he was released.
+In August 2010, Koliņko joined the Russian Premier League club Spartak Nalchik on trial and signed a one-year contract with them on 26 August 2010.
+He played eight matches there, battling with Otto Fredrikson for the first keeper's role.
+Despite earning the number 1 role, and playing some really good matches, he was released at the end of the season.
 In February 2011 Koliņko joined the Russian National Football League club Baltika Kaliningrad, signing a contract for one and a half season.
 His contract was then extended till the end of the 2014–15 Russian National Football League season.

 In June 2015, Koliņko returned to the Latvian Higher League, joining Spartaks Jūrmala prior to their Europa League debut.
 He made his debut as Spartaks beat Mladost Podgorica 3–1 in the first round of the tournament.
-Koliņko made his Latvian Higher League comeback on 12 July 2015 in a 2–1 loss to Skonto FC.
+Koliņko made his Latvian Higher League comeback on 12 July 2015, in a 2–1 loss to Skonto Riga.